In this article

 Below are some of the best ways to prevent a sore throat after drinking:

 Alcohol is a diuretic that leaves you dehydrated.
-Alcohol-induced dehydration is also referred to as a hangover.3
+Alcohol-induced dehydration leads to several symptoms associated with a hangover.
+These include headache, dry mouth, and nausea.3

 Dry air is also known to cause a sore throat after drinking.
 According to experts, breathing dry air, especially through the mouth, can cause a scratchy and dry throat.4